About The Good Ride Snowboard Reviews

 Approximate Weight

-1. I compared a few boards from different companies with similar specs that I classified as “feels normal”.
+- I compared a few boards from different companies with similar specs that I classified as “feels normal.”
 I was surprised at how close they all were in weight and only varied by a few ounces.
-When I compared other feels normal boards that were taller or smaller the weight incrementally increased or decreased.
+The weight incrementally increased or decreased when I compared other normal boards that were taller or smaller.

-2. Weights from the same board also vary.
+- Weights from the same board also vary.
 Wood cores do not all weigh the same.
-Snowboard companies do their best to make them very close but wood grows and isn’t made.
+Snowboard companies do their best to make them very close, but wood grows and isn’t made.
 That’s one of the reasons snowboard companies don’t post their weight.

-3. One other thing to remember going ultralight usually comes at a price.
-Ultralight boards often don’t have the durability and dampness as boards that are normal or heavy.
-So if you are looking for a board that might be easy on your knee riding up a chair it could be worse for your knee coming down the mountain because it’s not as damp.
+- One other thing to remember: going ultralight usually comes at a price.
+Ultralight boards often don’t have the durability and dampness of normal or heavy boards.
+So, if you are looking for a board that might be easy on your knee riding up a chair, it could be worse for your knee coming down the mountain because it’s not as damp.

 Snowboarding Ability Levels